-Non-profit organisations use vostel.de to promote volunteering projects by putting them online on our platform.
-These projects are verified by our team and published provided that they meet all our criteria.
-Interested volunteers can find out about all projects on the platform and either register directly for a project or get in touch with the organisations themselves.
-The use of the platform is of course free of charge!
+Non-profit organisations use vostel.de to promote volunteering opportunities by uploading them on our platform.
+These are verified by our team and published, if they meet all our criteria.
+Our platform gives interested volunteers the opportunity to find out more about specific volunteering opportunities and either register directly for a project or get in touch with the organisation themselves.
+The use of the platform is for organisations and volunteers free of charge!

-vostel.de is currently available in Cologne, Munich and Berlin.
-In total, over 300 non-profit organizations and almost 8000 volunteers are registered on the platform.
+vostel.de is currently available in Berlin, Darmstadt, Frankfurt am Main, Hamburg, Cologne, Munich, Nuremberg & Fürth and Wiesbaden.
+In total, over 580 non-profit organizations and almost 13.000 volunteers are registered on the platform.

 What is vostel.de not about?

-On vostel.de you won’t find fulltime-volunteering opportunities nor volunteering programs that would include support in applying for visa, accommodation or travel funds.
+On vostel.de you won’t find fulltime-volunteering opportunities or volunteering programs that would include support in applying for visa, accommodation or travel funds.

 I want to support social projects with vostel – how does it work?

-Our filters allow you not only to search directly for particular topics and target groups, but also for specific districts in your city and projects that match your German language skills or your schedule.
+Our filters allow you not only to search directly for particular topics and target groups, but also for specific districts in your city and volunteering opportunities that match your German language skills or your schedule.

 You should think about how much time you can spare for volunteering work early on.
-While certain projects require only a one-time commitment, for others, regular and long-term support is important.
-Especially, when working for organizations where the establishment of trustful relationships with people is of high importance (for example, when working with children), you should exclude a single or irregular volunteer assignment from the beginning.
-(See also “Thinking about long-term volunteering“)
+While certain projects require you to volunteer once, others require regular and long-term support.
+Especially, when working for organisations where establishing trustful relationships with people is of great importance (for instance, when working with children), you should exclude a single or irregular volunteer assignment from the beginning. (cf. blog article “Thinking about long-term volunteering“).

 What requirements do I need to fulfill as a volunteer?

-The specific requirements for your volunteering mission can be found in the project description.
+The specific requirements for volunteering in a specific project can be found in the project description.
 Many of the projects listed on vostel.de require little or no prior knowledge or experience.
-However, others, especially those that imply close interactions with people, often require prior target group-specific knowledge.
+However, others, especially those that imply close interactions with people, often require prior target group-specific experiences.
 For that reason, please always read the requirements thoroughly and evaluate for yourself whether you fulfill them (especially in terms of availability and German language skills).
-In addition, you should also consider in advance whether you are sufficiently emotionally prepared for the project (see also “What do I have to keep in mind for certain projects and what can I or can I not expect?”)
+In addition, you should also consider in advance whether you are sufficiently emotionally prepared for the project (cf. paragraph “What do I have to keep in mind for certain projects and what can I or can I not expect?”).

 For some projects, you have to provide a health or police clearance certificate.
 This often concerns projects with food or children and teenagers.
-You can find out how to get these certificates in our FAQ (under Health and Safety Certificate).
+Please check out our FAQ to find out, how to obtain these certificates (under Health and Safety Certificate).

 How do I volunteer with an impact?